Airport Of Bhutan

 Both countries are considered safe for travelers.
 However, travel insurance is a must.
 It should cover medical emergencies, trip cancellations, and high-altitude trekking if you plan any hikes.

 Your guide will be trained in basic first aid, and Boundless Adventure provides local emergency contacts and evacuation support if needed.
-Political situations are stable, and COVID-19 restrictions have eased as of 2025.
+Political situations are stable, and COVID-19 restrictions have eased.
 But always check the latest travel advisories before departure.

 Group vs Private Nepal Bhutan Tour Options